elfalehed/noahark/2DO.md

 - the problem in the return statement ? (look for a solution)
 - Relate the journey and the puzzles
 - Any needed classes to check
+- dive deep for the questions and the story